What happens to your application

 We aim to make most decisions in eight weeks (or 13 weeks for major developments).
 For example, our target for Householder applications is for 75% to be decided within eight weeks.

-Most applications are decided by the Head of Planning and Building Control and senior planning officers.
+Most applications are decided by senior planning officers.
 All comments, including those from neighbours, have to be considered carefully before a decision is made.

-Some applications are considered by one of the three area Planning Committees, who meet every four weeks.
+Some applications are considered by the Planning Committee, which meets every three weeks.
 Please see Planning Committee Meetings for which applications go to committee, the call-in process and speaking at committee.

 To find out if your application is going to be considered at Committee, please check progress online.
 If we receive a 'call-in', this will be published online.